Tamm (Württ) station: Campaign for a station

 The municipality sought the building of a station at renewed talks, but the railways department refused, pointing out that the stations of Asperg and Bietigheim were within easy reach.

 Timber from the Black Forest was still brought to the region on the Enz as timber rafts.
 Many were brought ashore in Bissingen.
 A new wood collection operation was developed near Tamm in the 1860s, making Tamm more important.
 But once again the State Railways administration pointed out that the stations of Asperg and Bietigheim were available to serve this traffic.
 And it knew that timber rafting would become a thing of the past, with the completion of the Enz Valley Railway and Nagold Valley Railway.

 In the spring of 1874, the council asked the members of the Ludwigsburg Oberamt (district council) for assistance.
 It recommended petitions to the administration of the State Railways and to the Foreign Minister, Hermann von Mittnacht.
-These representations were also supported by industrialists, including the Franck brothers, who employed 40 people from Tamm in their Ludwigsburg factory, which produced a coffee substitute from chickory, and Adolf Reihlen of Stuttgart, owner of the Stuttgart sugar factory, who wanted to profit from the sugar beet cultivation in Tamm.
+These representations were also supported by industrialists, including the Franck brothers, who employed 40 people from Tamm in their Ludwigsburg factory, which produced a coffee substitute from chicory, and Adolf Reihlen of Stuttgart, owner of the Stuttgart sugar factory, who wanted to profit from the sugar beet cultivation in Tamm.
 Even the mayor of the town of Markgröningen and the municipalities of Bissingen and Untermberg supported the building of a station.